WICG/manifest-incubations/scope_extensions-explainer.md

 application might host content that is located in one specific origin, and rely on a login page that is out of the scope of the application itself to access that content.
-In other cases, the same application might be associated to multiple Top Level Domains, that might respond to different geographies (`app.com`, `app.co.uk`, `app.co.cr`, etc).
+In other cases, the same application might be associated to multiple Top Level Domains, that might respond to different locales (`app.com`, `app.co.uk`, `app.co.cr`, etc).